Cl3mi/ethical-hacker-essentials-certification/README.md

 summarize the following script and dont miss any information, i need it to study for an exam:

+Please summarize the following script in detail.
+Provide the summary in bullet points to ensure clarity and ease of understanding.
+Make sure to include all key information and main points from the script.
+This summary is intended for studying, so accuracy and comprehensiveness are crucial:

+Please summarize the following script in detail and provide the summary in Markdown format.
+The summary should include all key information and main points from the script.
+Use headings, bullet points, and sub-bullets to ensure clarity and ease of understanding.
+This summary is intended for studying, so accuracy and comprehensiveness are crucial:

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.